mirabeau-nl/frontend-boilerplate/readme.md

 - JavaScript code linting
 - Sass file code linting

-### Upload
+## How to: Upload
+Add a .env file to the project root with your FTP credentials (host, user and password).
 ```
 gulp upload
 ```
-Add a .env file to the project root with your FTP credentials (host, user and password).